 - Peterborough

 Provides students with a critical understanding of the theoretical models and archaeological evidence for the origins and spread of agricultural societies.
-The course will explore evolutionary, ecological and social theories and review genetic, linguistic, archaeobotanical, zooarchaeological and settlement data from Southwest and Southeast Asia, Europe and the Americas.
+The course explores evolutionary, ecological and social theories and reviews genetic, linguistic, archaeobotanical, zooarchaeological and settlement data from Southwest and Southeast Asia, Europe, and the Americas.
 Prerequisite: 9.0 university credits including ANTH 2121H and 2122H, or permission of the instructor.
-Excludes ANTH 4209H in 2009.

 Cross-listed: ANTH-4350H